ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_kms_vsphere_configuration/guide.en-gb.md

 ### Open workflows

 The first step is to configure the firewall to allow traffic between the KMS server and your vSphere environment.

-To do this, please go to your OVH manager.
+To do this, log in to your [OVHcloud Control Panel](/links/manager).
 Go to `Hosted Private Cloud` > `VMware` > `Your Dedicated Cloud` > `Security`.
 Once in the security section, go to the `Virtual Machine Encryption Key Management Servers` section (at the bottom of the page), and add a new KMS server.

 ![Add Server KMS](images/add_kms_server.png)
 ![Creation KMS server](images/creation_kms_server.png)

 > [!primary]
-> To retrieve your SSL fingerprint from your KMS server, follow the instructions below:
+> To retrieve your SSL fingerprint from your KMS server, follow the instructions below by navigating through the tabs.
 >

 > [!Tab]
 > Windows
 >> Open your web browser.
->> In the address bar, enter your server’s IP address preceded by https:// and followed by the port if necessary (for example, https://192.168.0.1:443).
+>> In the address bar, enter your server’s IP address preceded by `https://` and followed by the port if necessary (for example: `https://192.0.2.1:443`).
->> When the page loads, click the padlock icon to the left of the address in the address bar.
-This will display certificate information.
+>> When the page loads, click the padlock icon to the left of the URL in the address bar.
+This will display the certificate information.
->> In the certificate information, look for the section that relates to the fingerprint or fingerprint.
+>> In the certificate information, look for the section that relates to the *fingerprint*.
 This section can be named differently depending on the browser you are using.
 >>![Navigator Padlock](images/padlock_website.png)
 >>![Sha Thumbprint Browser](images/fingerprint_sha.png)
-> Linux/MacOs
+> Linux/MacOS
 >> If you are on a Linux or MacOS host, simply run the command below in a terminal.
 >> ```shell
 >> openssl s_client -connect 54.38.64.196:5696 < /dev/null 2>/dev/null | openssl x509 -fingerprint -noout -in /dev/stdin